 “Certificate of occupancy”: A permit issued by the community development department prior to occupancy of a structure to assure that the structure is ready for occupancy with all defects corrected, all construction debris removed, the site graded to final grade, and all on-site amenities, including but not limited to paving and landscaping are complete.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Changeable copy sign or reader board sign”: A sign or portion thereof with characters, letters, numerals, or illustrations that can be changed or rearranged without altering the face of the surface of the sign.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Channel”: A natural or artificial watercourse with definite bed and banks to confine and conduct flowing water.
-(Ord.
-1251, 2008)
+Moved to Article 5: Floodplain Management

 “Channel capacity”: The maximum flow that can pass through a channel without overflowing the banks.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Civic event sign”: A sign, other than a commercial sign, posted to advertise to provide direction to a civic or charitable event sponsored by a public agency, a school, a church, a civic fraternal organization or similar non-commercial organization.
-(Ord.
-763, 1996)
+Moved to 1.14 (see signs)

 “Collection facility (recycling)”: A center for the acceptance by donation, redemption or purchase of recyclable materials from the public, which may include the following: